Nuggets’ Gordon drains game-winner to beat Thunder in NBA playoff opener

 The towering three-time NBA Most Valuable Player (MVP) finished with 22 rebounds, six assists, two blocks and a steal in addition to his 42-point tally.

-Oklahoma City were left ruing two missed free throws from forward Chet Holmgren with 10 seconds remaining with his team defending a slender 119-118 lead.
+Oklahoma City were left ruing two missed free throws from forward Chet Holmgren with 10 seconds remaining, with his team defending a slender 119-118 lead.

 Those misses proved costly, with Denver rebounding and launching the final offensive raid that ended with Gordon’s winning 3-pointer.